matkoch/matkoch.github.io/_posts/2020-01-14-marta-macos-finder-for-developers.md

     src: assets/images/2020-01-14-marta/cover.jpg
 ---

-Ever since I've fully switched from Windows to MacOS for my daily development, I was looking for a good Finder replacement.
+Ever since I've fully switched from Windows to macOS for my daily development, I was looking for a good Finder replacement.
 On Windows I was just using Windows Explorer, which wasn't great, but good enough.
-On MacOS however, the **native Finder application is far beyond being developer friendly**.
+On macOS however, the **native Finder application is far beyond being developer friendly**.
 It might be that I've missed to change some secret setting, but some of the **pain points** I had (back then) were:

 - Copying paths from directories or files
 - Navigating to paths from the clipboard